 When I’m frying up a batch of squash, the boys make quite a few trips through the kitchen to sneak a bite or two as it comes out of the skillet.
 It’s just so irresistible and will go with any meal.

 Of course frying isn’t the only way to cook summer squash, but it is my favorite.
-Actually it’s the only way I ever make it.
+We also love this Parmesan Squash, which is a bit better for you and also mega-delicious!
 I intend to try some on the grill this year, I know that will be delicious too.

 Nothing beats a summer meal straight from the garden.
 I have thoroughly enjoyed the fresh tomatoes this year.

 The cucumbers and squash have been abundant and the okra is growing like crazy and we've been making Fried Okra a couple of times a week.
 What are your favorite garden veggies?

 This Fried Squash Recipe also appears on Food Fanatic where I contribute all things deep fried!